 Sophie Dars and Carlo Menon, Stefano Graziani, and Yasufumi Nakamori present strategies for reimagining and employing visual formats such as the photo essay, the photo novel, and the photo exhibition.
-The event takes place in the framework of an ongoing CCA research project on the relationship between architecture and photography funded by The Andrew W. Mellon Foundation.
+The event takes place in the framework of a CCA research project on the relationship between architecture and photography funded by The Andrew W. Mellon Foundation.

 Sophie Dars and Carlo Menon are the editors of Accattone, an independent editorial project based in Brussels that recently released its fourth issue.
 According to its website, Accattone “is a dedicated space for architecture documents: an interview, a visual essay, a drawing are laid out as fragments of a montage transversal to the issue.”
 Each issue addresses several themes with a critical approach achieved through the confrontation of visual material.
 Deliberately tapping into the slowness of the printed format, the editors aim to combine the characteristics of the work-in-progress with the finiteness of the object.